 What to bring

-I always encourage my families to bring along something special to them in this moment in time to include in some images, whether it be a game they like to play as a family, the kid’s favourite toy, blanket, storybook, or something related to individual hobbies – I had a couple once bring their motorbikes – sky’s the limit!
+I always encourage my families to bring along something meaningful to them in this moment in time to include in some images, whether it be a game they like to play as a family, the kid’s favourite toy, blanket, storybook, or something related to individual hobbies – I had a couple once bring their motorbikes – sky’s the limit!
 If your pooch is coming along to the shoot, bring their lead, treats and toys, so we can decide when and how to involve them in the images.
 If you have a nice picnic blanket/beach rug bring it along too.
 Snacks (kids always get hungry when they’re having fun) and water.
 And don’t forget to cover up with sunscreen and insect repellent 😉 If we are doing a home photoshoot, gather together special items or games that you would like to include in the images.

 Tips and tricks

-Some people get nervous before the shoot or dread being in front of the camera (most of the time this is dad or the teenage kids) thinking they will have to pose and say cheese.
-Make sure everybody attending the shoot has seen my style of images and knows they are just going out for some family fun.
+Some people get nervous before their photoshoot or dread being in front of the camera (often this is dad or the teenage kids) thinking they will have to pose and say cheese.
+Make sure everybody attending the shoot has seen my style of images and knows they are going out for something fun.
 If you have young children, plan a quiet day for them and try and get them down for a nap before the photoshoot so they arrive full of energy.
-Sunset often coincides with their dinner time, so having a snack handy is always a good idea.
+Sunset coincides with their dinner time, so having a snack handy is always a good idea.
 Ultimately though, let the kids be kids.
 Don’t worry if they don’t follow instructions or don’t sit still.
 Some kids might need to warm to me first and might just want to snuggle up with mum for a while.
 This to me is just a perfect photo opportunity.
 Other kids might prefer to explore and do their own thing.
 Great, I can use this time to take some really natural individual portraits of them.
 I am used to working with little people and my photoshoots are very dynamic, so if one idea doesn’t work I find different ways of capturing the magic.
 Come to the shoot and have fun!